compsocialscience/summer-institute/about.md

 ## Get Involved

-If you'd like to participate in one of our institutes, check out [the 2023 locations](https://sicss.io/locations).
-If you'd like to learn more about hosting your own SICSS location during a future year, please visit [this link](https://sicss.io/host).
-If you'd like to see what we've learned about the best-practices of running a SICSS site, check out our crowd-sourced post-mortems [here.](https://sicss.io/2022/post-mortem)
+If you'd like to participate in one of our institutes, check out [the current locations](https://sicss.io/locations).
+If you'd like to learn more about hosting your own SICSS location in a future year, please visit [our hosting info page](https://sicss.io/host).
+If you'd like to see example materials and what we've learned about the best-practices of running a SICSS site, check out our crowd-sourced post-mortems [here.](https://sicss.io/post-mortem)

 <br/><br/>